555REDOY555/Dream-car-server/README.md

 ## features and functionality

 -  In `"Home"` page you can see some cars  .
 Here you can see 6  cars.
--In header you can see `Explore` Onclick it will take you to the `Explore` page.There is `Ten` cars that you can buy.
+-In header you can see `Find more` Onclick it will take you to the `Find more` page.There is `Ten` cars that you can buy.

 -  In `Home` page you can see six kind of cars.
 That can help you in your eaily life.